The Grey Rock Method: How to Use It, When It Works, and Its Limits

 The grey rock method is a strategy for reducing the impact of interactions with toxic, manipulative, or narcissistic people — particularly in situations where full no-contact isn't possible, such as co-parenting, shared workplaces, or unavoidable family contact.

 The name comes from the idea of making yourself as uninteresting as a grey rock — giving the other person nothing to engage with, nothing to react to, nothing to fuel their need for drama, conflict, or emotional response.
+It sounds simple.
+In practice, for people who are empathic and used to genuine engagement, it requires significant deliberate effort.

 When It's Used